FabricMC/fabric-docs/develop/mixins/mixins-json.md

 ## Config Options {#config-options}

-The following fields are used to tweak the behavior of this config in relation to its mixins.
+The following options are used to tweak the behavior of this config and how its mixins are processed and applied:

+- **`required`**: Takes a boolean value, if set to `false`, errors raised by mixins under this config will not cause a crash.
+This should be set to `true` for most mods.
+- **`compatibilityLevel`**: Takes a value corresponding to a java version, formatted as `"JAVA_<version>"`, such as `JAVA_8` or `JAVA_25`.
+This should match the Java version your mod depends on.

-## Injector Options {#injector-options}
+### Injector Options {#injector-options}

-The following fields are options under the `injectors` field used to change the behavior of injectors for this config's mixins.
+- **`injectors`**: An object that defines different options for the injectors of mixins under this config.
+  - **`defaultRequire`**: An integer defining the default `require` value for this config's injectors.
+If an injector finds less targets than its `require` value, it will raise an error.
+  Setting an injector's `require` value to 0 effectively makes it optional.
+Most mods should set `defaultRequire` to 1, and override it in individual injectors' annotations.

-## Overwrite Options {#overwrite-options}
+### Overwrite Options {#overwrite-options}

-The following fields are options under the `overwrites` field used to change the behavior of overwriting for this config's mixins.
+- **`overwrites`**: An object that defines different options for the overwrites of mixins under this config.
+  - **`requireAnnotations`**: A boolean defining whether Mixin should require an explicit `@Overwrite` annotation to overwrite a target method.
+  This should almost always be set to `true` to avoid accidental or implicit overwrites, as overwriting should only be done very intentionally and sparingly when absolutely needed.

+### MixinExtras Options {#mixinextras-options}

+- **`mixinextras`**: An object that defines different options specific to [MixinExtras](http://github.com/llamalad7/mixinextras/wiki), which is bundled alongside Mixin by Fabric Loader.
+  - **`minVersion`**: A string corresponding to the minimum MixinExtras version required for this config's mixins.
+This is used to gate breaking changes and other features behind an explicit opt-in.
+It is most notably used to opt into [expression-based targeting](http://github.com/llamalad7/mixinextras/wiki/expressions).